dalehenrich/gsApplicationTools/docs/rest.md

  *                ^24                                        ^21      *******
 ```

-and step point 14 looks like a good place to put a break (at the beginning of the **execute:** call).
-So let's set a breakpoint there:
+The following sets the breakpoint at step point 14:

 ```Shell
 break set ZnRestServerDelegate>>handleRequest: 14
 ```

-Run a `post` command to trigger the breakpoint:
+To trigger the breakpoint, run a `post` command:

 ```Shell
 ./rest --client=rest --uri=objects --post=`Dictionary with: #x -> 1 with: #y -> 1`
 ```

+When a Breakpoint (or Halt) is encountered, a continuation is saved to the object log and the exception is resumed, so that from the external observer, execution is not interrupted.

 ```Shell